tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 ```

-So what&#8217;s wrong with this approach?
+So what's wrong with this approach?

-**1. It&#8217;s difficult to regression test**
+**1. It's difficult to regression test**

 Defining the input restrictions in the view reduces our options to using a UI test framework or manual testers, both on the more expensive side of testing when it comes to money or execution time.
-When we add in the fact that we&#8217;re talking about definitions defined on 100&#8217;s or 1000&#8217;s of inputs, we end up using a lot of expensive bandwidth for some very detailed things, at the expense of whatever else we were going to use it for.
+When we add in the fact that we're talking about definitions defined on 100's or 1000's of inputs, we end up using a lot of expensive bandwidth for some very detailed things, at the expense of whatever else we were going to use it for.

-**2. It&#8217;s difficult to change and it&#8217;s re-defined every place we display/bind the field**
+**2. It's difficult to change and it's re-defined every place we display/bind the field**

 Have a field that is shown on 3 screens?
-That means defining the restrictions 3 times and hoping that you either got them all or that someone notices that a long value on one page actually breaks the validation when it&#8217;s shown on a second one.
+That means defining the restrictions 3 times and hoping that you either got them all or that someone notices that a long value on one page actually breaks the validation when it's shown on a second one.

-**3. The format isn&#8217;t defined**
+**3. The format isn't defined**

-Give a group of humans a textbox that says &#8220;Amount&#8221;, and some of them will include currency symbols and group separators ($ and , for USD) and this is a totally valid thing to do.
+Give a group of humans a textbox that says “Amount”, and some of them will include currency symbols and group separators ($ and , for USD) and this is a totally valid thing to do.
 Or we could force users to change how they type dollars into a computer simply because we want to store it as a number (no, really, please stop doing things like this).

 **4. There are fewer rules than you might think**